Table of Contents

-This page basically covers all the possible fixes for USB not showing up on Mac, which also applies to the similar issues of other storage devices like an external hard drive not showing up on Mac, flash drive not showing up on Mac, SD card not showing up on Mac, etc. Take a quick glance at the main content and directly jump to the part you're most interested in.
+You may ask: Why is my flash drive not showing up on Mac?
+What are the effective solutions to make your USB drive recognized on a Mac?
+This page covers all the possible fixes for USB drives not showing up on Mac, which also applies to external hard drives not showing up on Mac or SD cards not showing up on Mac.
+Take a quick glance at the main content and directly jump to the part you're most interested in.

 |Workable Solutions||Step-by-step Troubleshooting|

-10 Fixes for USB Not Showing Up on Mac
+Why Is My USB Not Showing Up on the Mac

 Have you tried to restart your Mac once or twice?
-Before taking further measures, don't forget the most efficient way to tackle commonplace hardware glitches that arises from time to time.
-If this operating system restarting fails to solve the current problem, move on to check the physical connectivity issue step by step.
+Before taking further measures, don't forget the most efficient way to tackle commonplace hardware glitches that arise occasionally.
+If this operating system restarting fails to solve the current problem, move on to check the physical connection issue step by step.

 Step 1.
 Plug the USB drive out from the not working USB port and change to the other USB port.
 Try all the available USB ports on your Mac.

 Step 3.
-Is there the other Mac computer available to you?
+Is there another Mac computer available to you?
 If yes, try to connect the USB drive to this computer.
-Is it showing up normally?

-The four steps of troubleshooting a USB drive not showing up on Mac are very basic, however, quite helpful in most cases.
-Each step can help us exclude the issues of a bad/loose connection, a not working USB port, a lack of power, and other superficial phenomenons.
+The three steps of troubleshooting a USB drive not showing up on a Mac are very basic.
+However, it is quite helpful in most cases.
+Each step can help us exclude the issues of a bad/loose connection, a not working USB port, a lack of power, and other superficial phenomena.

 Finder is the other access for us to check a connected external drive on Mac.
-If your flash drive or external hard drive is not showing up there, go to Finder > Preferences > Sidebar, and under Locations, you need to tick the option "External disks".
-By selecting this option, we can make sure that the connected external USB hard drive or flash drive will normally show up in the Finder.
+If your flash drive or pen drive is not showing up there, go to Finder > Preferences > Sidebar.
+Under Locations, you need to tick the option "External disks".
+This option ensures that the connected external USB hard drive or pen drive will normally appear in the Finder.

 Fix 4.
-Check the USB drive in System Information
+Check the USB Drive in the System Information

 When you cannot find the USB drive on the desktop or in the Finder, try to look for it in the System Information section, which is usually a hidden place for average Mac users.

 Step 2.
 Check if the system detects the USB drive.
-Click "USB" on the left panel, and you can also check the USB flash drive information.
+Click "USB" on the left panel and check the USB flash drive information.

 Fix 5.
-Reset USB ports on Mac to detect a USB drive
+Reset USB Ports on Mac to Detect USB Drive

 Step 1.
-Restart Mac computer, press the Command +Option+P+R keys until the Apple logo appears.
+Restart the Mac computer, and press the Command +Option+P+R keys until the Apple logo appears.

 Step 2.
-Press Command+Option+Esc keys to close all applications that are not responding.
+Press the Command+Option+Esc keys to close all applications that are not responding.

 Step 3.
-Plug the USB which is not showing up to your Mac computer.
-If it doesn't show up, click Apple icon and select "Sleep".
+Plug the USB, which is not showing up on your Mac computer.
+If it doesn't show up, click the Apple icon and select "Sleep".

 Step 4.
 Wake up the computer after a few seconds by pressing any key.

 Step 5.
-Shut down the Mac, unplug the power cord, reattach it after 15 seconds.
+Shut down the Mac, unplug the power cord, and reattach it after 15 seconds.

-If this doesn't work, we should suspect the corruption issue at this moment.
-Don't give up and try to do some repair by yourself.
+If this doesn't work, we should suspect the current corruption issue.
+Don't give up and try to do some repairs by yourself.

-- Step 2.
-Select USB flash drive on the left panel of Disk Utility, and click "First Aid" at the top toolbar and click "Run".
+Step 2.
+Select the USB flash drive on the left panel of Disk Utility, click "First Aid" at the top toolbar, and click "Run".
 Disk Utility will repair any errors on the drive automatically.